-In other words, \emph{we cannot predict properties (at least coarse embeddability) of the warped cone by just looking at the group, action or the metric space $Y$, but it is necessary to consider all these jointly.} The difference between $\cO_\Gamma (Y,d)$ and $\cO_\Gamma (Y,d')$ is a purely metric phenomena coming from the interplay -- in the definition of warped metrics -- of the action and metrics $d,d'$ (both very similar, if we forget the action).
+In other words, it turns out that \emph{one cannot predict coarse embeddability of the warped cone by just looking at the group, action, and the metric space $Y$, but it is necessary to consider all these jointly,} because both metrics $d,d'$ are very similar, if we disregard the action, and the difference between $\cO_\Gamma (Y,d)$ and $\cO_\Gamma (Y,d')$ only comes from the interplay of the action and the metrics.

-\begin{thm} There exists a compact space $Y$ with an action of the free group $\F_3$ admitting two invariant metrics $d$ and $d'$ such that \begin{itemize} \item both infinite cones $\cO (Y,d)$ and $\cO (Y,d')$ have asymptotic Assouad--Nagata dimension equal to $0$; \item there is an isometric embedding $f\colon (Y,d) \to (Y,d')$; \item both warped cones $\cO_{\F_3}(Y,d)$, $\cO_{\F_3}(Y,d')$ do not have property A; \item both warped cones $\cO_{\F_3}(Y,d)$, $\cO_{\F_3}(Y,d')$ admit a fibred coarse embedding into a Hilbert space; \end{itemize} however \begin{itemize} \item the warped cone $\cO_{\F_3}(Y,d)$ does not admit a coarse embedding into the Hilbert space and $\cO_{\F_3}(Y,d')$ does; \item in particular, there is no coarse embedding $\cO_{\F_3}(Y,d) \to \cO_{\F_3}(Y,d')$, so they cannot be quasi-isometric. \end{itemize} Moreover, the action is profinite, minimal, free and admits an ergodic invariant probability measure (it is an action of a dense subgroup on an ambient compact group). \end{thm}
+\begin{thm} There exists a compact space $Y$ with an action of the free group $\F_3$ admitting two invariant metrics $d$ and $d'$ such that: \begin{itemize} \item both infinite cones $\cO (Y,d)$ and $\cO (Y,d')$ have asymptotic (Assouad--Nagata) dimension equal to $0$; \item there is an isometric embedding $f\colon (Y,d) \to (Y,d')$; \item both warped cones $\cO_{\F_3}(Y,d)$, $\cO_{\F_3}(Y,d')$ do not have property A; \item both warped cones $\cO_{\F_3}(Y,d)$, $\cO_{\F_3}(Y,d')$ admit a fibred coarse embedding into a Hilbert space; \end{itemize} however: \begin{itemize} \item the warped cone $\cO_{\F_3}(Y,d)$ does not admit a coarse embedding into the Hilbert space and $\cO_{\F_3}(Y,d')$ does; \item in particular, there is no coarse embedding $\cO_{\F_3}(Y,d) \to \cO_{\F_3}(Y,d')$, so they cannot be quasi-isometric. \end{itemize} \end{thm}